The Adventure of Little Ralph

-is a 1999 Japanese video game for the PlayStation.
-It was developed by the New Corporation and released only in Japan.
-It is a 2D platform game.
+is a 1999 platform video game developed and published by New Corporation for the PlayStation.
+It was released only in Japan.

 The game's story focuses on Ralph, a man who has been turned into a child who now must save a damsel in distress.
 Reviewers praised the game for its high quality graphics, music, and difficulty.

 Gameplay

 The Adventure of Little Ralph is a two-dimensional side scrolling action game.

 There are several difficulty modes.
 Selecting easy mode results in the last few levels being skipped, and being unable to view the real ending.

 There are a total of eight stages in the game, and they include locations such as a desert, an iceberg, and a flying battleship.

 The player can collect fruit to increase points, which will appear as the player moves through stages.
 Alternate and secret paths net more fruit to collect.

 Some stages scroll vertically, and some stages scroll horizontally.
 The player will use ropes and ledges to climb the vertical stages.

 The player can perform a downward strike using their sword.
 It is a feature common in fantasy games featuring swords.

 During boss fights, Ralph grows to adult size, and it turns into a fighting game.
 Moves are similar to Street Fighter II, and there's a blocking button.
 Beating the game unlocks a two-player versus mode, where players can play as Ralph or any of the game's bosses.

 The game contains eight stages in total.
 The game has an emphasis on earning points, which had become less popular in gaming at the time.